Baton Rouge Dog Bite Lawyer

 Mental trauma is especially likely when the victim is a child, which happens to be the age group most likely to be mauled or hurt by a dog.
 If your child was harmed, you’ll be able to seek compensation on his or her behalf as long as you have parental rights.

-A Baton Rouge dog bite lawyer from our firm will know how to translate your injury and its repercussions into financial terms, allowing you to get the settlement you need to pay for your recovery.
+A Baton Rouge dog bite lawyer from our firm will know how to translate your injury and its repercussions into financial terms, allowing you to fight for the settlement you need to pay for your recovery.
 These are just a few of the wounds most commonly associated with dog attacks:

 While dog bite claims don’t always involve insurance companies (unlike car accidents), you’ll still most likely be up against an opposing attorney representing the canine’s owner.
 By retaining a Baton Rouge dog bite lawyer from our firm, you’ll be able to seek compensation while on equal footing.